 -

-United Kingdom | 7 nights | Accommodation Included
+Wales | 8 days | Accommodation Included

 6. Slievenacloy, Co Antrim

 A sprawling nature reserve in the Belfast Hills, Slievenacloy is home to an amazing array of flora and fauna, including wildflowers.
-While it doesn’t offer the concentration of blooms that some other places do, Slievenacloy earns its place on this list because of the diverse range of species you can spot – particularly orchids.
+While it doesn’t offer the concentration of blooms that some other places do, Slievenacloy earns its place on this list because of the diverse range of species you can spot, particularly orchids.

 But there aren’t just orchids here.
-As well as primroses, buttercups, vetches, cuckoo flowers, and devil’s-bit scabious – which stud the hills in a mesmerising mosaic during spring – there are many unique animals.
+As well as primroses, buttercups, vetches, cuckoo flowers, and Devil’s-bit scabious – which stud the hills in a mesmerising mosaic during spring – there are many unique animals.

 Look out for Ireland’s only reptile, the common lizard, which can be seen lounging on sun-lit logs.
 Slievenacloy is also a haven for butterflies and moths – as well as birds like skylarks, curlews, grasshopper warblers, and the elusive cuckoo.